CheezBallzPi/hyperspec-fcn/README.md

-# Hyperdimensional FCN
+# HyperSpectral FCN
-This is an implementation of FCN and Attention layers to recognize Hyperdimensional images.
+This is an implementation of FCN and Attention layers to recognize HyperSpectral images.

 ## Prerequisites
 - Python 2.7